tensorflow/tfx/docs/guide/examplegen.md

 [input glob pattern](https://github.com/tensorflow/tfx/blob/master/tfx/proto/example_gen.proto):

 *   This spec matches digits and maps the data to the relevant VERSION numbers under the SPAN.
-Note that the Version spec can be used with either Span or Date spec.
+Note that the Version spec can be used combination with either Span or Date spec.
-*   It could also be optionally specified with the width in the same way as SPAN spec. e.g. 'span-{SPAN}/version-{VERSION:4}/data-*'.
+*   This spec can also be optionally specified with the width in the same way as SPAN spec. e.g. 'span-{SPAN}/version-{VERSION:4}/data-*'.
     For zero padding digits (e.g., `0012`), the width must be used.
 *   When VERSION spec is missing, version is set to be None.